AlexGascon/book-notes/test-driven-development-by-example/part-3/notes.md

 * **Broken test**: After finishing a programming session, if you're programming alone, leave your last test broken.
 That way, when you go back to the code, you know exactly what where you doing: implementing the feature with the broken test.
 This will let you avoid spending time trying to remember where you were, what you were trying to achieve, etc. *Note: do this only when you're working alone in your project.
 DON'T do this on a team project, as you will leave the environment broken for everyone else and that's very rude*

+## Green bar patterns ##
+* **Fake It 'til you make it):** Your first implementation to fix a broken test should be returning a constant to make the test pass.
+That way, you will know that the test can work, and that you only need to work on making the implementation work for your actual use case.
+Also, it helps psychologically: knowing that you are in a "green" state makes you feel better than being on a "red" state

+* **Triangulate:** Abstract only when you have two test cases that require the same logic.
+If you try to make your code more abstract but you only have one use case, maybe you are optimizing too soon.